safetydave/homeschooler/README.md

 # homeschooler
 ThoughtWorks Shokunin Challenge July 2020

-Solves the homeschool task allocation problem.
+Solves the homeschool task allocation problem, and more (see More section).

 ## Running Submission